Communicating strategies and needs

 What is a Teacher Strategy Meeting?

-A Teacher Strategy Meeting is an internal subject teacher meeting, which normally takes place following a Student of Concern meeting if an SEN Need has been identified or new information regarding a students’ needs requires sharing.
+A Teacher Strategy Meeting is an internal subject teacher meeting, which normally takes place following a Student of Concern meeting if an SEND Need has been identified or new information regarding a students’ needs requires sharing.

 When do Teacher Strategy Meetings take place?